gricn/gricn/README.md

 ### Hi Guys!
 I'm Gricn 👋

-- 🔭 I’m currently work in Shenzhen, Guangdong, China and used to study in Beijing, China
 - 💬 You can communicate with me through [Email](mailto:gricn666@gmail.com).
 - 😄 Sometimes I write a new post in my blog: https://gricn.github.io